SourceDocs/SourceDocs/docs/reference/SourceDocsDemo/extensions/Cat.md

 public func speak()
 ```

-> Dogs know how to speak!
+> Cats know how to speak!!!
 >
 >